oceanprotocol-archive/OEPs/7/v0.3/README.md

 ### Integrity

-The Integrity policy for identity and metadata is a sub-specification for the Ocean Protocol allowing to validate the integrity of the Metadata associated to an on-chain object (initially an ASSET).
+The Integrity policy for identity and metadata is a sub-specification for the Ocean Protocol allowing to validate the integrity of the Metadata associated to an object (initially an ASSET).

 #### How to compute the integrity checksum

-An ASSET in the system is composed by on-chain information maintained by the DLT and off-chain Metadata information (DDO) stored by the PROVIDER.
+An ASSET in the system is composed by off-chain Metadata information (DDO) stored by AQUARIUS.

 Technically a user could update the DDO accessing directly to the off-chain database, modifying attributes (e.g. License information, description, etc.) relevant to a previous consumption agreement with an user.